Skip to main content

 Keep it to about 150 to 250 words and build it in four moves: intent, relevance, proof, and CTA.
 State why you are reaching out, why this brand fits your audience or project, include one or two numbers or credentials you can substantiate, and end with a simple next step.
 Skip the long origin story and vague “I’d love to collaborate” language.

 Lead with clear intent first and relevance second.
-Subject lines like “Partnership idea for [Brand] with [audience segment]” or “Sponsorship proposal for [project/platform]” can help because the point is obvious.
+Subject lines like “Partnership idea for your next campaign” or “Sponsorship proposal for your upcoming project” can help because the point is obvious.
 Avoid filler like “Quick question” or “Exciting opportunity.”

 Lead with business-facing signals you can verify, not vanity stats on their own.
 Start with audience alignment, then show evidence of action, such as relevant click activity, qualified engagement, or prior campaign results from your own analytics or campaign records.
-If a number needs validation, mark it as “Add current benchmark after verification” instead of guessing.
+If a number needs validation, label it as pending source/analytics verification instead of guessing.
 Do not promise ROI or conversions you cannot prove.

 For each tier, state the objective, exact deliverables, sponsorship type if relevant, and the proof you will report back.
-If the current benchmark is still “Add current benchmark after verification,” say that instead of inventing one.
+If a benchmark is not current, label it as pending source/analytics verification rather than inventing one.
 Do not build a tier around “more exposure” with unclear assets or no reporting plan.

 Send one shareable document that helps your contact forward the idea internally without rewriting your case.
 A pitch deck supplement works well because it keeps the email short, while a professional media kit can add credibility if it supports the same story instead of repeating it.
 Include audience fit, the specific ask, deliverables, and contact details.
 Do not attach a pile of files and make them assemble the offer themselves.